A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Introduction

 \section{Introduction}

-The solar wind is a well-studied supersonic plasma flow, from the closest point to the Sun to the edge of the heliosphere, characterized by a turbulent energy cascade rate \citep{Tu1995,Fra2019}.
+The solar wind is a well-studied supersonic plasma flow, from the Sun's atmosphere to the edge of the heliosphere, characterized by a turbulent energy cascade rate \citep{Tu1995,Fra2019}.
 The availability of in situ measurements from various orbiting spacecraft through different heliocentric distances allow a deep understanding of the essential role of turbulence from the large scales up to the kinetic scales in the solar wind plasma \citep{A2013,bruno2013,K2015,Ch2016}.
 In this sense, the Parker Solar Probe \citep{Fo2016} (PSP) mission has been exploring the inner heliosphere since 2018, approaching to the Sun with each orbit and enabling us to study the evolution of turbulence and to compare observations with theoretical predictions.

-A prevailing challenge in the solar wind community is to enhance the models of the turbulence heating of the plasma, with particular focus in the near-Earth space and the magnetosphere environments \citep{S2020,Ch2020,H2020a,A2019b,A2021,A2022,H2019,Ha2017b,K2015,A2013,H2012,O2011}.
-Observations have shown that the solar wind proton temperature tends to decrease slowly as a function of the radial distance from the Sun in contrast to the prediction of the adiabatic expansion model of the solar wind \citep{M1982c,V2007,Pi2020}.
-While several scenarios have been proposed to explain these observations, one of the main candidate is certainly the local heating of the solar wind plasma via the turbulent cascade \citep{bruno2013,M2011}.
-In this picture, the energy injected at the largest scales in the solar wind will cascade within the inertial range until it reaches the ion scales where it is eventually transformed into thermal or kinetic energy of the plasma particles (see \citet{S2020,K2015}).
+A prevailing challenge in the solar wind community is to enhance the models of the turbulent heating of the plasma, with particular focus in the near-Earth space \citep{S2020,Ha2017b} and the magnetosphere environments \citep{Ch2020,H2020a,A2019b,A2021,A2022,H2019,K2015,A2013,H2012,O2011}.
+Observations have shown that the solar wind proton temperature tends to decrease as a function of the radial distance from the Sun more gradually than the prediction of the adiabatic expansion model of the solar wind \citep{M1982c,V2007,Pi2020}.
+Although several scenarios have been proposed to explain these observations, the main candidate is certainly the local heating of the solar wind plasma via the turbulent cascade \ADD{\citep{bruno2013,M2011,Ma2023}}.
+Therefore, the energy at the largest scales in the solar wind will cascade within the inertial range until it reaches the ion scales where it is eventually transformed into thermal or kinetic energy of the plasma particles (see \citet{S2020,K2015}).